The Nordic Embassies in Berlin

 Felleshus (Pan-Nordic Building)

 11 am–3.30 pm

 Program at Felleshus

-We also display and sell our Book of the Month in the foyer of the Felleshus in cooperation with our partner bookstore Pankebuch – Die schönsten Bücher des Nordens.
+In addition to exihibitions and individual events there are a couple of event series, such as the Book of the Month reading series.
+The book is displayed and sold in the foyer of the Felleshus in cooperation with our partner bookstore Pankebuch – Die schönsten Bücher des Nordens.
 Nordic authors often visit us in person as well to perform readings or celebrate their book launches.

 From time to time, both established and yet to be discovered Nordic musicians perform as part of our Jazz Canteen series in the relaxed bar atmosphere of our 3rd floor canteen.